 The Elementary Education Program at Millikin University is a distinctive program that prepares you for teaching in grades 1-6.
 From your first semester until your last, you are provided with opportunities to learn from some of the best teachers in the field through our intensive internship program, making ours a uniquely practical program.

-When students graduate from Millikin, they’ve not just been in the field for their senior year, but every year, and that experience creates a confidence in our graduates that converts to a high placement rate for our program, as well as great representation of Millikin graduates at the Principal and Superintendent level around the state.
+When students graduate from Millikin, they’ve not just been in the field during their senior year, but every year, and that experience creates a confidence in our graduates that converts to a high placement rate for our program, as well as great representation of Millikin graduates at the Principal and Superintendent level around the state.
 History shows us that Millikin Elementary Education graduates are highly respected and sought after for these and many other reasons.

-The field experience is an essential component to our program.
-This is more than just a semester of student teaching – it is a commitment to preparing our students for a wide variety of educational settings by allowing them to experience the diversity of the elementary education classroom first-hard.
+Field experience is an essential component to our program.
+This is more than just a semester of student teaching – it is a commitment to preparing our students for a wide variety of educational settings by allowing them to experience the diversity of the elementary education classroom first-hand.
 Throughout the course of your studies at Millikin, you will be given opportunities to learn and observe in many different situations.

 Essential elements of our field experience include:

 - Diversity: A wide variety of placements in urban and rural school districts, as well as a variety of grade levels

-- Co-teaching: Our students are provided many opportunities to watch educators in action so that you can begin to develop a sense for your own teaching style and strategies before you even land your first full-time teaching position.
+- Co-teaching: Our students are provided many opportunities to watch educators in action so that you can begin to develop a sense for their own teaching style and strategies before they even land your first full-time teaching position.

 - Job placement: Our placement rate is one of the highest in the state, largely because our program bundles together endorsements and certificates with your primary area of study in a way that makes you more attractive to employers and more effective in the classroom.